-- Generate Video Files: If you only need the EDL, AAF or XML files to be generated, uncheck this option so no video files are rendered. - 7.
+- 13. If you do not want to export video files for your project's scenes or panels, uncheck the Generate Video Files checkbox.
+This will generate an EDL, XML or AAF file that will link to movie files, but those movie files will not be created. - 14.
 In the Export Range section, select whether you want to export the entire project, or only specific parts of it:

 - All: Exports the entire storyboard. - Selected Scenes: Select this option to export a specific selection of scenes.
-Then, click on the Select button to open the Scenes Picker dialog box, in which you can: - Type the number of a sequence or of a scene in the Sequence or Scene fields in the Filter section, to only show matching sequences or matching scenes in the list. - Click and drag to select a range of scenes. - Hold the Ctrl key and click on each scene you want to add to your selection. - Hold the Shift key, then click on the first scene and the last scene you want to add to your selection, to select every scene between those two scenes inclusively. - If your project has sequences, click on a sequence to select every scene in that sequence. - Current Scene: Exports only the currently selected scene. - Current Panel: Exports only the currently selected panel. - Tracked Panels: Exports panels on which tracking changes is enabled. - 8.
+Then, click on the Select button to open the Scenes Picker dialog box, in which you can: - Type the number of a sequence or of a scene in the Sequence or Scene fields in the Filter section, to only show matching sequences or matching scenes in the list. - Click and drag to select a range of scenes. - Hold the Ctrl key and click on each scene you want to add to your selection. - Hold the Shift key, then click on the first scene and the last scene you want to add to your selection, to select every scene between those two scenes inclusively. - If your project has sequences, click on a sequence to select every scene in that sequence. - Current Scene: Exports only the currently selected scene.

+- Current Panel: Exports only the currently selected panel. - Tracked Panels: Exports panels on which tracking changes is enabled. - 15.
 In the Burn-In tab, choose what kind of information you want to have printed into the exported files:

-- Print Time Code: Prints the global timecode on each rendered image. - Print Scene Names and Panel Numbers: Prints the scene names and panel numbers as an overlay on your video. - Print Additional Duration: Prints another time code counting the time for the current panel, scene or sequence, depending on what is selected in the Repeat drop-down. - Units: Whether to print the additional duration in time units (seconds, minutes, etc.) or in frames.

-- Repeat: Decide what to count the time of for the additional duration.
-For example, if set to per Panel, the time elapsed since the beginning of the current panel will be printed. - 9.
+- Print Time Code: Prints the global timecode on each rendered image. - Print Scene Names and Panel Numbers: Prints the scene names and panel numbers as an overlay on your video. - Print Additional Duration: Prints another time code counting the time for the current panel, scene or sequence, depending on what is selected in the Repeat drop-down. - Units: Whether to print the additional duration in time units (seconds, minutes, etc.) or in frames. - Repeat: Decide what to count the time of for the additional duration.
+For example, if set to per Panel, the time elapsed since the beginning of the current panel will be printed. - 16.
 In the Camera Grids tab, using these options, decides whether you want any kind of camera frame to be printed into the exported files: